Uh oh, you are visiting the site using Internet Explorer. Which is an outdated browser.

 Easy to find and with a variety of uses, loose parts can be used in many different ways and there are endless possibilities with how they could be incorporated into various activities and experiences.

-The magic of loose parts play is that just about any natural or recycled items could be included in a collection to be embedded within indoor and outdoor play and will become favourites that are returned to frequently.
+The magic of loose parts play is that just about any natural or recycled items could be included in a collection to be embedded within the indoor and outdoor play and will become favourites that are returned frequently.

 Introducing Loose Parts to Children by age and stage of development